E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Proposed Method

 \section{Proposed Method}

 In this section, we will first briefly introduce some representative feed-forward networks designed for GAN inversion.
-Then we will elaborate on the details of our improved GAN inversion network for better efficiency and quality from three aspects: network design, improved loss functions and multi-stage refinement.
+Then we will elaborate on the details of our \textbf{``E2Style"} for better efficiency and effectiveness from three aspects: network design, improved loss functions, and multi-stage refinement.